amalgam8/amalgam8/README.md

     * To shutdown the bookinfo instances, run the following commands:

         ```
-        kubectl delete -f docker/bookinfo.yaml
+        kubectl delete -f examples/kubernetes/bookinfo.yaml
         ```

 1. When you are finished, shut down the gateway and control plane servers by running the following commands:

     ```
-    kubectl delete -f examples/gateway/gateway.yaml
+    kubectl delete -f examples/kubernetes/gateway.yaml
-    examples/controlplane/run-controlplane-local.sh stop
+    examples/kubernetes/run-controlplane-local-k8s.sh stop
     ```

 ## Amalgam8 with Marathon/Mesos - local environment <a id="local-marathon"></a>

-This section assumes that the IP address of your mesos slave where all the apps will be running is 192.168.33.33.

-1. The `run-controlplane-mesos.sh` script in the `mesos` folder sets up a local marathon/mesos cluster (based on Holiday Check's [mesos-in-the-box](https://github.com/holidaycheck/mesos-in-the-box))  and launches the controller and the registry as apps in the marathon framework.
+1. Clone the Amalgam8 examples repo and then start the vagrant environment (or install and setup the equivalent dependencies manually)

     ```bash
+    git clone git@github.com:amalgam8/examples.git

+    cd examples
+    vagrant up
+    vagrant ssh

-    cd mesos
+    cd $GOPATH/src/github.com/amalgam8/examples
-    ./run-controlplane-mesos.sh start
     ```

+1. The `run-controlplane-marathon.sh` script in the `marathon` folder sets up a local marathon/mesos cluster (based on Holiday Check's [mesos-in-the-box](https://github.com/holidaycheck/mesos-in-the-box))  and launches the controller and the registry as apps in the marathon framework.

+    ```bash
+    marathon/run-controlplane-marathon.sh start
+    ```

+    This section assumes that the IP address of your mesos slave where all the apps will be running is 192.168.33.33.

     Make sure that the Marathon dashboard is accessible at http://192.168.33.33:8080 and the Mesos dashboard at http://192.168.33.33:5050